matrix-org/matrix-spec-proposals/specification/proposal_etiquette.rst

 ------------------

-Proposals **must** act to the greater benefit of the entire Matrix ecosystem, rather than benefiting or privileging any single player or subset of players
-- and must not contain any patent encumbered IP.
-The Matrix core team pledges to act as a neutral custodian for Matrix on behalf of the whole ecosystem, just as it has since Matrix's inception in May 2014.
+Proposals **must** act to the greater benefit of the entire Matrix ecosystem, rather than benefiting or privileging any single player or subset of players - and must not contain any patent encumbered IP.
+Members of the Core Team pledge to act as a neutral custodian for Matrix on behalf of the whole ecosystem.

 For clarity: the Matrix ecosystem is anyone who uses the Matrix protocol.
-That includes client users, server admins, client developers, bot developers, bridge and AS developers, users and admins who are indirectly using Matrix via 3rd party networks which happen to be bridged, server developers, room moderators and admins, companies/projects building products or services on Matrix, spec contributors, translators, and the core team who created it in the first place.
+That includes client users, server admins, client developers, bot developers, bridge and AS developers, users and admins who are indirectly using Matrix via 3rd party networks which happen to be bridged, server developers, room moderators and admins, companies/projects building products or services on Matrix, spec contributors, translators, and those who created it in the first place.

 "Greater benefit" could include maximising: